 Larger or later stage clinical trials may not produce the same results as earlier trials.
 Many companies in the pharmaceutical and biotechnology industries, including our company, have suffered significant setbacks in clinical trials, including advanced clinical trials, even after promising results had been obtained in earlier trials.
-As an example, in a Phase I trial, Remitogen produced partial clinical responses in several B-cell lymphoma patients.
-Partial, preliminary results in a Phase II trial of Remitogen, however, did not show a similar response rate.
-Consequently, the dosing regimen was amended in that trial to attempt to determine an effective dosing regimen.
-However, enrollment with this dosing regimen was progressing slowly.
-Therefore, in November 2002, we decided to terminate this study and we currently do not intend to conduct further clinical trials in this indication.
+As an example, we recently announced the discontinuance of studies aimed at the treatment of steroid-refractory graft-versus-host-disease following bone marrow transplantation with Nuvion after partial, preliminary results in a Phase II trial showed that Nuvion was not, on average, associated with a significant prolongation of survival relative to historic controls.